JuliaGraphics/Luxor.jl/docs/src/howto/text.md

 !!! note

-    MathTeXEngine.jl is a package that renders
-    `LaTeXString`s without requiring a ``\LaTeX`` compiler.
+    MathTeXEngine.jl is a package that renders many `LaTeXString`s without requiring a ``\LaTeX`` compiler.
     The package uses the fonts _Computer Modern_ and _New
     Computer Modern_.
 They're included with the
     MathTeXEngine package, and you can find them in your `julia` folder in
     `packages/MathTeXEngine/.../assets/fonts`.
 You should
-    make sure these have been installed before running Luxor and writing ``\LaTeX`` strings.
+    make sure these have been copied to your system's font directories before running Luxor and writing ``\LaTeX`` strings.

 ```@example
 using Luxor